James Dyson revolutionized the vacuum cleaner industry by introducing the first bagless vacuum.

 Yes, at least from the V7 onwards.

-The tools in the V7 will fit on the V15 (and vice versa), an excellent call by Dyson.
+The tools in the V7 will fit on the V15 (and vice versa), a commendable move by Dyson.

 It saves on manufacturing costs and improves their product’s long-term viability.